PriyabrataNaskar/Pigeon-News-App/README.md

 ### Libraries & Tools

 - MVI with Clean Architecture: Simplify state management + Better Re-usability
+- Hilt: Dependency Injection Framework on Android on top of Dagger
 - Navigation Components + Safe Args: Simplified navigation between fragments with the help of generated code.
 Safe-Args gradle plugin simplifies the process of sending data between fragments with null check support.
 - Kotlin❣️: There's no second thought of other languages
 - Build Src + Kotlin DSL: Easy to manage dependency in Multi-Module